the-road-to-learn-react/the-road-to-learn-react/manuscript/foreword.md

 **Will you add more chapters in the future?** You can have a look at the Change Log chapter for major updates that already happened.
 There will be unannounced improvements in between too.
 In general, it depends on the community whether I continue to work on the book.
 If there is an acceptance for the book, I will deliver more chapters and improve the old material.
 I will keep the content up to date with recent best practices, concepts and patterns.

-**What are the reading formats?** In addition to the .pdf, .epub, and .mobi formats, you can read it in pure markdown on [GitHub](https://github.com/rwieruch/the-road-to-learn-react).
-In general, I recommend reading it on a suitable format, otherwise the code snippets will have ugly line breaks.

 **How can I get help while reading the book?** The book has a [Slack Group](https://slack-the-road-to-learn-react.wieruch.com/) for people who are reading the book.
 You can join the channel to get help or to help others.
 After all, helping others can improve your learnings too.

 **Is there any troubleshoot area?** If you run into problems, please join the Slack Group.
 In addition, you could have a look into the [open issues on GitHub](https://github.com/rwieruch/the-road-to-learn-react/issues) for the book.
 Perhaps your problem was already mentioned and you can find the solution for it.
 If your problem wasn't mentioned, don't hesitate to open a new issue where you can explain your problem, maybe provide a screenshot, and some more details (e.g. book page, node version).
 After all, I try to ship all fixes in next editions of the book.

 **Can I help to improve it?** Yes.
 You can have a direct impact with your thoughts and [contributions on GitHub](https://github.com/rwieruch/the-road-to-learn-react).
 I don't claim to be an expert nor to write in native English.
 I would appreciate your help very much.

-**Why is the book pay what you want?** I have put a lot of effort into this and will do so in the future.
-My desire is to reach as many people as possible.
-Everyone should be enabled to learn React.
-Still you could pay, if you can afford it.
-In addition, the [book attempts to support projects that educate children in the developing world](https://www.robinwieruch.de/giving-back-by-learning-react/).
-You can have an impact too.

 **Can I support the project?** Yes.
 Feel free to reach out.
 I invest a lot of my time into open source tutorials and learning resources.
 You can have a look at my [about me](https://www.robinwieruch.de/about/) page.
 I would love to have you as my [Patron on Patreon](https://www.patreon.com/rwieruch).